DavidLekei/TwitchOnTop/README.md

 Quickly See Who's Live!

 (DISCLAIMER: This project is still a work in progress.
-In it's current state, it serves as a high fidelity prototype.)
+In it's current state, it serves as a high fidelity prototype)

 ## About

-TwitchOnTop is a Chrome extension that displays live Twitch streams on the users Following list.
+TwitchOnTop is a Chrome extension that displays live Twitch streams on the users Following list

 TwitchOnTop allows the user to specify if they want the stream to open up as a new Window, a new Tab or as Picture-in-Picture

+Pressing Ctrl makes checkboxes appear next to each Stream.
+When checked, the user will recieve notifications when the stream is live

 ## Notes

 As of now, the Picture-in-Picture doesn't work seamlessly.
 After clicking the stream, a new tab will open.
 This tab needs to be focused for a few seconds until the Stream's metadata is loaded.

 Once the metadata is loaded, Picture-in-Picture will be initiated automatically.
 On average, this takes about 3 seconds to accomplish.

 ---
 Twitch requires certain requests to use an OAuth token.